 NOTE: If you use water without a corrosion inhibitor, rust will form and plug the small holes in the head gasket.
 These holes are orifices and their size is critical.
 Do not enlarge the size of the orifices.
 To do so will disturb the coolant flow and will not solve any overheating problem.
 If you use water without a corrosion inhibitor for even a short period, the cup plugs will rust through, allowing coolant leakage.
-An incorrect or malfunctioning radiator cap can result in the loss of coolant and engine running hot.
-Any sudden loss of coolant from a heavily loaded engine can result in severe damage to the pistons and cylinder bore.
+An incorrect or malfunctioning radiator cap can result in the loss of coolant from a heavily loaded engine can result in severe damage to the pistons and cylinder bore.